|Black Raspberry Vanilla & Pink Sugar. Yum!|

 I put the soap away and spent some time at the computer working on some extra blog posts and wax reviews.
 I thought about putting together another post about a batch of soap but I didn't have pictures of said soap.
 It was far too rainy and windy today so I opted out of working on that post.
 After that, I did some calculations for another soap batch, weighed out some more goats milk, and put the goats milk in the freezer in a couple of ice trays.

-I spent some time playing -you guessed it!- Diablo 3 with Will and Dad.
-Will worked some more magic on my character and my damage output is noticeably higher now.
+I spent some time playing -you guessed it!- Diablo 3 with my brother and Dad.
+My brother, who is a Diablo DPS magician, worked some more magic on my character and my damage output is noticeably higher now.
 I still can't stray too far from either of them when we play at the difficulty levels they like to play at, but at least I can hold my own long enough for them to come save me. :)

 When we got back the goats milk was frozen so I started working on another batch of soap.
 This one ended up being cold process and can be seen at the top of this post.
 This batch I did take pictures for so expect a more in depth post about it in the future.
 I did not put this in the oven and let it go through gel stage as I was worried about how that would affect the goats milk.
 This soap will have to wait the full 4-6 weeks before anyone will be allowed to use it.